 The main draw for students applying to BS/MD programs is having a “guaranteed” spot at a medical school early on.
 As long as students maintain a satisfactory GPA and test scores throughout their undergraduate studies, they will continue to medical school without having to apply the traditional way.

-Cons of BS/MD
+Disadvantages of BS/MD Programs

 - Early Commitment